 Today . . . we talk not of the possible limitations of the freedom of speech, but of the real everyday criminal abuses of this freedom.
 Who are those that shout of the threat of ‘limitations’ most of all?
 Those, who have monopolized information and turned the media into real weapons, which are meant not only for manipulating the public conscience, but also aiming at ruining personality and society. . . .
-Of course, I’m for limitation of abusing speech of freedom, as well for limitation of drugs and alcohol turnover, for limitation of abortions – and everything which causes loss of health, degradation and ruin of nation.
+Of course, I’m for limiting speech that ruins freedom, as well for limitation of drugs and alcohol, for limitation of abortions – and everything which causes loss of health, degradation and ruin of nation.
 And the opportunity to watch vileness on TV, the right to be duped, the ability to develop a brutal cruelty and the lowest instincts in oneself – this is not freedom.
 Plainly, it is an absolute slavery.

 In spite of any prohibitions man will have the right and possibility to choose evil anyway, nobody will take away this right, don’t worry.
 But the state must protect its citizens from aggressive foisting this evil upon them.